 Minimize Handling

-A few things could go wrong when beardies lay eggs, and the worst of them all is egg binding.
-Egg binding is a situation where some or all of the eggs are unable to be laid by the beardie.
-The eggs bind to the ovarian duct blocking the passage and causing further complications.
-Is a seriously life-threatening crisis that requires immediate rectification to save the bearded dragon’s life.
+Egg binding or dystocia is a situation where some or all of the eggs bind to the ovarian duct thereby blocking the passage.
+It can be life-threatening requiring immediate treatment to save the bearded dragon’s life.

-The reason for egg binding in bearded dragons is as follows:
+The major reasons for egg binding in bearded dragons are:

 - Dehydration